 2.1.3.
 If the results of at least two of the three operations described in paragraph 2.1.2. do not satisfy the requirements of paragraph 2.1. the centroid of the three measured points or the average of the three measured angles is used and be regarded as applicable in all cases where the R-point or the design torso angle is referred to in this Annex.

-The seat is adjusted such that its H-point coincides with the R-point; if the seat back is adjustable, it is at the seat back inclination corresponding to the design torso angle; the relationship between the H-point and the R-point shall be in accordance with the requirements of Annex 4, paragraph 2.2.1.
+The seat is adjusted such that its H-point coincides with the R-point; if the seat back is adjustable, it shall be adjusted to the seat back inclination corresponding to the design torso angle; the relationship between the H-point and the R-point shall be in accordance with the requirements of Annex 4, paragraph 2.2.1.

 If, elsewhere during head restraint testing, the H-point and/or actual torso angle have not been found in accordance with Annex 4, paragraph 2.1.1. but consequently paragraph 2.1.3. or paragraph 2.1.4. of Annex 4 have been applied, then the check on the relationship shall not be repeated for the height measurement.